Cataract Surgery for Seniors: Is Age a Limiting Factor?

 Understanding Cataracts in Seniors

-Cataracts are highly prevalent in older adults, with age being the primary risk factor.
+Cataracts are highly prevalent in older adults, with age being the primary risk factor and prevalence increasing significantly with advancing age [1].
 By the age of 70, many individuals show some degree of lens clouding, which gradually impairs vision.
 Symptoms can include:

 Blurred or hazy vision